2022 European derecho: Meteorological history

 Lightning trace from 00 to 18 UTC showing the derecho track (dark red to white).

 A Mesoscale Convective System (MCS) formed during the night from 17 to 18 August over the northern Balearic Islands and then rapidly moved towards the northeast, hitting Corsica early in the morning.
 The weather radar images show that the line of thunderstorms gradually arched and became a bow echo with the descent of the mid-level jet on the western flank of the MCS, producing powerful gusts of wind at the surface.
 The system affected Northern Italy afterward and Austria, all within a 12-hour period.

 Météo-France was criticized for only triggering an Orange Vigilance by the morning, after the first reports of wind.
 Even if, according to some specialists, a numerical weather prediction simulation was predicting such an exceptional event, a spokesman for Météo-France defended the organization by saying that not all did because they do not yet represent these very localized phenomena well enough.

 Impact

 Corsica

 In Corsica, at least five people died and 20 were injured.
 Four injuries were serious, and 125 water rescues were also required.
 Winds up to 225 km/h were reported at Marignana, with widespread gusts of 111 km/h (Sari-d'Orcino) to 206 km/h (L'Île-Rousse), including 158 km/h in the capital of Ajaccio.

 At one point, it was believed that 350 people were missing, but all have since been found alive.
+Around 45,000 homes were left without electricity.